Create a Question Answering System in Python using NLP

 • Step 2: Each of the files will be tokenized (using the tokenize function) into a list of words.

-• Step 3: We will compute inverse document frequency (idf) for each of the words using the compute_idfs function.
+• Step 3: We will compute the inverse document frequency (idf) for each of the words using the compute_idfs function.

-• Step 4: Next we need to take the input query from the user.
+• Step 4: Next, we need to take the input query from the user.

 • Step 5: The top_files function will find the most relevant file that matches the user’s query.